 Welcome to Paint the Kitchen Red!
-I’m Neena and I create Air Fryer and Instant Pot recipes and guides.
-My recipes have flavors from around the world.
-I live in Salt Lake City and love the beauty of the west!
+I’m Neena Panicker and I create recipes from around the world.
+I live in Salt Lake City and love the beauty of the West!

 I’ve been using a pressure cooker my entire adult life, and I grew up with the sound of a pressure cooker whistling away in the kitchen.
 Pressure cookers have come a long way from those days.
 No more whistling and loud shrieky sounds!